All Episodes

 The government, and this is why, and this is a selling point that the Republicans could use.

-The government never meant for the AMT to affect middle class Americans.
+The government never meant for the AMT to affect middle-class Americans.

-That's where Wrangell's plan ends up after ten years.
+That's where Wrangel's plan ends up after 10 years, $3.5 trillion.

-The baseline that the Democrats are using for paygo includes revenue from an unpatched AMT and from the tax increases that occur when the 01 and 03 tax laws expire after 2010.
+The baseline that the Democrats are using for PAYGO includes revenue from an unpatched AMT and from the tax increases that occur when the 01 and 03 tax laws expire after 2010.

-It was never intended to raise the money that it's raising, and so that money is technically was never intended to go to the government.
+It was never intended to raise the money that it's raising, and so that money is technically never intended to go to the government.

 So they don't need to recover it if they give that money back or if they eliminate that tax.